onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 At this stage, we didn’t change any code, we just replaced the plural library and jumped from 126,746 to 401,907 operations per second, not bad!

+## What is the next thing we can optimize?

+As said before, we can repeat the process as much as we want.
+Let’s do that go for a second round.

 ### 1. Measure how much each part takes

 We wanted to get the fastest library, not the second fastest, so let’s start a second round of optimization.
 Let’s get a new profile: